 Depending on how much time you have: if you do Backpacking in South America the long-distance bus is the cheapest but slowest option, via plane it's much faster.

-The best time for trekking in El Chalten is in summer – the season starts in Oktober and lasts until April.
+The best time for trekking in El Chalten is in summer – the season starts in October and lasts until April.
 Before and after the season most hostels/hotels and restaurants are closed.

 You should definitely stay in the relaxed village of El Chaltén rather than the busy and more touristy El Calafate.
 Though the Internet connection is bad and most Hostels don't offer breakfast it is much more enjoyable and you're right at the starting point for all treks.

-I stayed in the Hostel Aylen Aike and highly recommend it as the owner is lovely and loves helping you out in planning and organizing your treks or even climbs – the hostel offers small and big dorms and is nicely located.
+I stayed at the Hostel Aylen Aike on my first visit and highly recommend it for budget travelers as the owner is awesome and loves helping you out in planning and organizing your treks or even climbs – the hostel offers small and big dorms and is nicely located.

 This is an easy day hike where you don't have to be an experience hiker – take some sunscreen, water and food.
 After around 3h you'll be at the Laguna Torre.